AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 In several cases I faced errors where the expected behavior is not what I want and there is no error messages, so, I have to find by myself the information flow that creates this unwanted behavior.
 The examples shown are representative of the bugs I regularly faced but not extensive.
 With some time, debugging became natural and I did not notice it.

+#### Shortcut to summary

-I can debug anything means that I am able to understand what is the expected behavior, to notice that the expected behavior it not fulfilled and then I am able to make a clear assumption about why this unexpected error occurs and then find ways to verify this assumption.
-Then, step by step, througt research and following the flow of the error, I finally solve the error message.
+**I can debug anything means that I am able to understand what is the expected behavior, to notice that the expected behavior it not fulfilled and then I am able to make a clear assumption about why this unexpected error occurs and then find ways to verify this assumption.
+Then, step by step, througth research and following the flow of the error, I finally solve the error message.
 Meaning that with enough time, I have developed the right process to debug anything.
-One step at a time.
+One step at a time.**

 ---